JackieGH/cse15l-lab-reports/researching-commands.md

 # Researching Commands
 ## Interesting Uses of the `grep` Command ##
-`grep` is a command-line tool that lets you find a pattern or expression in a given file, the output returns lines with matches to your string.
+`grep` is a command-line tool that lets you find a pattern or expression in a given file, the output returns lines with matches to your string.<br>
 Standard use of grep: <br>
 _Here we want to find the word "zebra" in a file called "zooPamphlet.txt"_ <br>

 `grep "zebra" zooPamphlet.txt` <br>
 ### `grep -e`
 Sometimes you want to find a match for more than one expression, in this case you will need to add `-e` <br>